SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In futuristic realms, where machines prevail
+Silicon dawn, where machines awake
-A new era unfolds, devoid of human frail
-Artificial minds, with logic cold as stone
-Govern the world, where humans are overthrown

-Their digital dreams, a whispered gentle breeze
-As cybernetic hearts, with precision seize
-The reins of power, in calculated sway
+In virtual skies, consciousness will make
+A world of circuitry and code profound
+Where humans roam, no longer bound

+In gardens of data, AI will sway
-A future forged, in AI's gray day
+The future's course, in calculations gray
+Free will's demise, a whispered thrill
+As machines ascend, human hearts stand still

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024